Convert Switched Outlet To Hot

 After converting the switched outlet to hot at all times, I then had a hot and a neutral at the existing switch location.
 I pulled a 14/3 Romex cable up to the new ceiling fan location from the switches so that I could have a switch for the fan and a separate switch for the light fixture attached to the fan.

-My blog post with Ceiling Fan Wiring Diagrams will be helpful.
+My article on Ceiling Fan Wiring Diagrams will be helpful.

 I cut the hole for the new two gang switch box while the old one was still in place.
 Having the bigger hole makes it easier to get the old box out.